Depression is feeling sad, blue, unhappy, or down in the dumps. Most people feel this way once in a while.

 If depression is very severe, you may have hallucinations and delusions (false beliefs).
 This condition is called depression with psychotic features.

-Test Your Depression Treatment IQ
+Test Your Knowledge about Depression Treatment

 Only medicine can treat depression.